 You can have the healthy version and roast them in a very little oil and skip adding salt. these can be eaten raw also but roasting really adds to the taste and crispness.
 These taste just like popcorn after roasting even better than them and my kids love these.
-These are also ideal to take with you while travelling or going on picnics.
+These are also ideal to take with you while traveling or going on picnics.

 2-3 days back I was talking to my cousin and she was telling me that she is thinking of making makhane ki kheer.
 Then we started talking about other recipes in which makhane can be used and its nutritive value.
-I told her about these roasted makhane that I make which are quite healthy.
+I told her about this roasted makhane that I make which are quite healthy.
 She loved the idea so I thought I will share the recipe with you too 🙂

 How to make Roasted Makhane